Billy54/Neural-networks./README.md

 # Neural-networks.
-Implementations of perceptron algorithm with 2 layers , learning vector quantization , k-means clustering algorithm.
+Implementations of perceptron algorithm with 2 layers for point sorting , with forward feeding, backpropagation and gradient descent,
+and k-means/LVQ algorithms for finding the closest neighbors and grouping them around spesific points.

 Also some sample files with respective outputs are provided.